Renardo1985/phase-1-project/README.md

 This is a work in progress web application that i am building for my wife.
 She has statrted a pastry company and wanted me to build a web page for her.
 The main purpose for web application  is to select and order different baked goods of different quantities.

-## Features

-View Different pastries items in different category.

-Add/Delete View items in Cart.

-Rate each item with star rating.

-Check-Out section with basic form submission.

-Contact section with a basic form submission.

 ### Prerequisites
 First install JSON Server.
 ```bash